mhellnerdev/ribbitx-cli/README.md

 - **ribbitx storage** - This will return formatted JSON for the fileStoreSummary keys.
 This includes Total Space, Used Space, and Free Space of your instance.
 - **ribbitx repo-list** - This will return a list of your repositories in formatted JSON.
 If you would like to filter by type, the cli tool will ask if you would like to view LOCAL, REMOTE, or VIRTUAL repos.
 - **ribbitx repo-create** - This will create a new repository and exposes options to name the repository, choose local, remote, or virtual, and choose package type.
+- **ribbitx repo-delete** - This will allow you to delete a local repository by entering name.
 - **ribbitx repo-update** - This will allow you to update the public description of a local repository.
 - **ribbitx user-create** - This will allow for creating new users with zero permissions.
 You are able to set username, email, and password.
 - **ribbitx user-delete** - This will allow you to delete users.